subhaasshhh/Automating-Ophthalmoscopy./README.md

 # Automating-Ophthalmoscopy.
-Real-Time Detection For Normal, Glaucomatous & Diabetic Retinopathy Eyes For Ophthalmoscopy Using Deep Learning [This Project Is Going For Patent, So Can't Disclose the Code].
+Real-Time Detection for Normal, Glaucomatous & Diabetic Retinopathy Eyes for Ophthalmoscopy Using Deep Learning [This Project Is Going for Patent, So Can't Disclose the Code].